Bonsai care in winter is a serious concern. All container plants need special consideration during winter - bonsai are no exception.

 There are many techniques to keep your bonsai safe.
 Where you live will make a big difference.

 Can you use sheets of plastic to cover your trees?

-What about indoors?
+What about taking them indoors?

 While traveling to give bonsai programs, I saw many resolutions to the winter problem -- amazing 'plant pits', cold houses, greenhouses and half-in-the-ground preparations.